atdance/triangle/README.md

-# Checks if three values can represnt the side lengths of a valid triangle.
+# Checks if three values can represent the side lengths of a valid triangle.
 Also determinates which kind of triangle if could be.

 ## INSTALLATION REQUIREMENTS
 Java JVM 8 .

-## Frameworks used
+## FRAMEWORKS USED
 - Java SE 8
 - Maven & Git
 - Junit